-- A band effect brings a character into battle to assist another character that is already in the battle. - A band effect targets the cards that are to be brought into battle. - A band effect can only target characters of matching alignment. - When a character is banded into battle, the player controlling that side of the battle controls the character.
+- A band effect moves a character into battle to assist another character that is already in the battle. - A band effect targets the cards that are to be moved into battle. - A band effect can only target characters of matching alignment. - When a character is banded into battle, the player controlling that side of the battle controls the character.
 If that player does not have permanent control of the character, then they have temporary control until the character leaves battle. - Unless otherwise specified, targets must be in a territory or the hand of the player carrying out the band effect. - All band effects are instant.

-- Special rules about characters entering battle are described in Enters Battle. - If a band effect is negated, the characters it brought into battle from a hand or territory return to the territory of the player with permanent control. - When a band effect brings multiple characters into battle, the characters are added as one group, and their abilities activate as described in the Ability Activation Order.
+- Special rules about characters entering battle are described in Enters Battle. - If a band effect is negated, the characters it moved into battle from a hand or territory return to the territory of the player with permanent control. - When a band effect moves multiple characters into battle, the characters are moved in as one group, and their abilities activate as described in the Ability Activation Order.

-- Characters in the Field of Battle are not valid targets for band effects, since they are already in a battle assisting a character. - The phrase "add to battle" when used to exclusively add a character to a side of the battle where at least one other character of matching alignment is always present is a band effect. - Copy and convert effects that allow a non-character card to become a character are not band effects. - Abilities that allow a second character to join the battle should be played as if they allowed an additional character to join the battle. - The phrases "band with" and "join the battle" both mean "band to".
+- Characters in the Field of Battle are not valid targets for band effects, since they are already in a battle assisting a character. - The phrase "add to battle" when used to exclusively move a character to a side of the battle where at least one other character of matching alignment is always present is a band effect. - Copy and convert effects that change a non-character card into a character are not band effects. - Abilities that move a second character into the battle should be played as if they move an additional character into the battle. - The phrases "band with" and "join the battle" both mean "band to".